Basic Data Transfer

 Restrictions

 • If multiple DataCopy instructions need to be executed and the destination addresses overlap, call PipeBarrier(ISASI) to insert synchronization instructions to ensure serialization of multiple instructions and prevent abnormal data.
-As shown in the following figure on the left, when two DataCopy instructions are executed, the destination GM addresses overlap.
-The MTE3 output pipeline needs to be synchronized between the two commands by calling PipeBarrier<PIPE_MTE3>().
-As shown in the following figure on the right, the destination Unified Buffer addresses overlap.
-The MTE2 input pipeline needs to be synchronized between the two commands by calling PipeBarrier<PIPE_MTE2>().
+As shown on the left side of the figure, when two DataCopy instructions are executed, their destination global memory addresses overlap.
+You need to call PipeBarrier<PIPE_MTE3>() between the two instructions to synchronize the MTE3 output pipeline.
+As shown on the right side of the figure, the destination Unified Buffer addresses of the transfers overlap.
+Call PipeBarrier<PIPE_MTE2>() between the two instructions to synchronize the MTE2 input pipeline.

 • For the following product models:

-In the cross-device communication operator development scenario, DataCopy APIs support cross-device data transfer.
-Only HCCS physical links are supported.
-During development, you need to pay attention to the physical links related to inter-card communication.
-You can run the npu-smi info -t topo command to query the HCCS physical links..
+In the development of inter-device communication operators, DataCopy APIs support inter-device data transfer.
+They only work with HCCS physical links.
+During development, pay attention to the physical links used for inter-device communication.
+You can execute the npu-smi info -t topo command to query HCCS physical link information.

-Table 4 Global Memory -> Local Memory Channels and Supported Data Types
+Table 4 Specific paths and supported data types of Global Memory -> Local Memory

 Data Types of the Source and Destination Operands (Same)